cisagov/ScubaGear/baselines/exo.md

 Mailbox auditing helps users investigate compromised accounts or discover illicit access to Exchange Online.
 Some actions performed by administrators, delegates, and owners are logged automatically.
-While mailbox auditing is enabled by default, agencies should ensure that it has not been inadvertently disabled.
+While mailbox auditing is enabled by default, this policy is to ensure that it has not been inadvertently disabled.

 ### Policies